Madalina088/Aeries_Portal-Project/README.md

 ### 2.4 Test implementation ###

+The following elements are needed to be ready before the test execution phase begins:

 -	all the test data is provided and reviewed including test data (email, password)
 -	cycle summary was created, and test cases were added to the cycle summary
 -	test environment is up and running: [link to test environment](https://demo.aeries.net/ParentPortal/LoginParent.aspx?demo=True&user=student%40aeries.com&pwd=1234)
+-	access to the test environment is given: username : parent@aeries.com | password: 1234
 -	smoke test passed

   ### 2.5 Test execution ###

+Test cases are executed on the created test Cycle summary: **(inserati aici numele cycle-ului pe care l-ati creat)**

 -	the tests will be executed on the top 4 used browsers: Google Chrome, Mozilla Firefox, Apple Safari and Microsoft Edge.
 If time is available we will extend tests on the Opera Brave and Internet Explorer browsers
 -	test cases will be executed on the created Test Cycle Summary  <img src=""/>